 Who Serves on the Student Care Team?

-- Dr. Chetan Joshi, Chair; Associate Director of Counseling and Mental Health Services
+- Dr. Chetan Joshi, Chair; Interim Director of Counseling and Mental Health Services

 - Alessia Satterfield, Assistant Director of Community Standards

 - Sheila Morgansmith, Associate Director of Residence Education

 Faculty, staff, friends, and family are frequently in a position to observe student behaviors that indicate distress or potentially compromised personal well-being.
 If you have a concern about a student who you perceive to be threatening, harming or disruptive, please let the Student Care Team know.
 This includes a student whose behavior or well-being are negatively impacting those around the student.

 When is it appropriate to make a referral to the Student Care Team?